 AI-enabled patient support programmes and diagnostics can transform pharma’s relationship with its customers, improve drug adherence and retention, aid disease prevention and deliver better patient outcomes.
 MERCK KGaA has collaborated with Johnson & Johnson to develop an AI tool for detecting diseases affecting low-income regions of Africa, Asia, and North and South America.
 Such developments could potentially decrease the global disease mortality rate.

 AI is guiding pharma companies towards a new era of innovation.
 This technology is slowly acquiring more success stories across the industry.
 For instance, GSK and Exscientia, through their collaboration, have developed the first-ever AI-powered drug candidate, to treat patients with Chronic Obstructive Pulmonary Disorder (COPD).
 The drug, which has moved forward into human trials, shows promise.

 AI technologies, thus, have great potential to address declining ROI in the pharma industry.
 AI firms are continuously working on advancing their technologies, while addressing issues such as cybersecurity, transparency and data regulations, which can hinder its adoption.
 Despite the potential it contains, not all pharma companies have the resources or skill-set to access these technologies.
 With advancement in AI, a potential solution which can simplify its complex nature, and perhaps reduce its cost, to further improve ROI, is the need of the future.

-Netscribes’ healthcare market intelligence solutions enable companies in the pharma industry understand the current market landscape and stay prepared for developments on the horizon.
+Netscribes’ healthcare market intelligence solutions enable companies in the pharma industry to understand the current market landscape and stay prepared for developments on the horizon.
 Contact us to know more.